 The Nominating and Corporate Governance Committee will consider nominees recommended by Stockholders if a vacancy occurs.
 In order to recommend a nominee, a Stockholder should send a letter to the chairperson of the Nominating and Corporate Governance Committee, c/o the Administrator, 615 East Michigan Street, Milwaukee, Wisconsin 53202, and indicate on the envelope "Nominating and Corporate Governance Committee."
-The Stockholder's letter should state the nominee's name and should include the nominee's résumé or curriculum vitae, and must be accompanied by a written consent of the individual to stand for election if nominated by the Board and to serve if elected by Stockholders.
+The Stockholder's letter should state the nominee's name, whether such nominee is to be elected by all stockholders or preferred stockholders only and should include the nominee's résumé or curriculum vitae, and must be accompanied by a written consent of the individual to stand for election if nominated by the Board and to serve if elected by Stockholders.
 Stockholders can send other communications to the Board, c/o the Administrator, 615 East Michigan Street, Milwaukee, Wisconsin 53202.

 Valuation Committee.
 The Board has also established a Valuation Committee.
 Its purpose is to (i) review all monthly reports and any other interim reports regarding the valuation of securities in the Fund's portfolio, and (ii) review and approve the valuation of all fair valued securities.
 The Valuation Committee consists of the Board's three Independent Directors, Messrs.
 Harris, Walden and Lunder.
 Mr. Harris serves as the Chairman of the Valuation Committee.
-The Valuation Committee of SPE met three times during the time period from January 1, 2015 to October 31, 2015.
+The Valuation Committee of SPE met three times during the time period from January 1, 2016 to October 31, 2016.